 The purpose of this sturdily constructed fort was to defend the point at which Southampton Water met the Solent.
 This provided protection for the wealthy and strategically important town of Southampton as well as the naval base at Portsmouth.
 The circular fort was constructed on Calshot Spit, and eventually had a curtain wall and moat to protect the 36 artillery pieces that were manned by a 15-strong garrison over three levels.
 A fire in the 1580s required a large shipment of trees for repair work, but even under the constant threat from Spain, the garrison was much reduced by this point.

-During the Civil War, Calshot Castle was occupied by Parliamentarian forces which held it successfully against the army of the king.
+During the English Civil War, Calshot Castle was occupied by Parliamentarian forces which held it successfully against the army of the king.
 It was also used throughout the Napoleonic Wars and both World Wars, between which it was RAF Calshot.
 In the immediate post-war period, it was home to Sunderland Flying Boats that were involved in the Berlin Airlift.
 The simple and practical blockhouse design may account for the fact that Calshot remained in military use until 1961.
 Today Calshot Castle is a Grade II* listed building and is a scheduled monument in the care of English Heritage.